 Like most people, I didn’t appreciate the vast difference between a static 2 dimensional corporate type logo and a 3 dimensional flag moving dynamically in the breeze.
 I listened to people who understood the task and now I get it.
 Not so the $640 a day Eminent and August Persons Group.
 They didn’t get it and they still don’t.
 Nor does tunnel visioned Prime Minister John Key.

-A while back I gave one of my favourite places, Whanganui’s Red Eye Café, a miss because some inconsiderate idiot had parked precisely dead centre between two car parks taking up both and leaving no space for my little Freelander.
+I gave one of my favourite places, Whanganui’s Red Eye Café, a miss because some inconsiderate idiot had parked precisely dead centre between two car parks taking up both and leaving no space for my little Freelander.
 I headed down the road for Oggie’s Café instead.

 On the way I passed a man pushing a beat up van in the opposite direction.
 I stopped a hundred metres up the road and walked back to lend a hand.
 “May I help?” said I.